Rules for the GM

 Imagine how the world responds to their actions, create and describe interesting consequences, add fun complications.
 Play the role of all NPCs like an actor, respond to what the players do the way these characters would respond.

-Tell the players to roll the dice only when both succeeding and failing at the action could each contribute something interesting to the game.
-The situation always changes after a roll, for good or ill, each outcome pushes the story forward.
-If the failure doesn’t lead to interesting consequences (“nothing happens”) - don’t call for a roll, just make the judgement yourself.
+Tell the players to roll the dice only when both succeeding and failing at the action could each contribute something interesting to the story.
+Don’t roll for insignificant things.
+The situation always changes after a roll, for good or ill, each outcome pushes the story forward, takes the story in a different direction, moving the characters closer to or farther away from their goal.

 Before the roll, set the target number the player needs to beat in order to succeed at a task.
-Make it higher or lower depending on the difficulty of the task.
+The target number represents their likelihood of success, it depends on the difficulty of the task, situation they’re in, and their approach to solving the challenge.
+Set lower target numbers for easier tasks and clever solutions, and higher numbers for difficult situations and risky actions.
 5 is easy, 10 is average, 15 is challenging, 19 is very hard.

 When the player uses a talent relevant to the task they’re attempting, comes up with an awesome creative idea, or has an amazing roleplaying moment - tell them to roll with advantage.